flutter/website/src/docs/release/breaking-changes/index.md

 ### Not yet released to stable

+TBD

+### Released in Flutter 2.5

 * [Default drag scrolling devices][]
 * [Deprecated API removed after v2.2][]
+* [Change the enterText method to move the caret to the end of the input text][]
+* [GestureRecognizer cleanup][]
 * [Introducing package:flutter_lints][]
+* [Replace AnimationSheetBuilder.display with collate][]
 * [ThemeData's accent properties have been deprecated][]
-* [GestureRecognizer Cleanup][]
-* [Replace AnimationSheetBuilder.display with collate][]
+* [Transition of platform channel test interfaces to flutter_test package][]
 * [Using HTML slots to render platform views in the web][]

+[Change the enterText method to move the caret to the end of the input text]: /docs/release/breaking-changes/enterText-trailing-caret
 [Default drag scrolling devices]: /docs/release/breaking-changes/default-scroll-behavior-drag
 [Deprecated API removed after v2.2]: /docs/release/breaking-changes/2-2-deprecations
-[GestureRecognizer Cleanup]: /docs/release/breaking-changes/gesture-recognizer-add-allowed-pointer
+[GestureRecognizer cleanup]: /docs/release/breaking-changes/gesture-recognizer-add-allowed-pointer
 [Introducing package:flutter_lints]: /docs/release/breaking-changes/flutter-lints-package
+[Replace AnimationSheetBuilder.display with collate]: /docs/release/breaking-changes/animation-sheet-builder-display
 [ThemeData's accent properties have been deprecated]: /docs/release/breaking-changes/theme-data-accent-properties
+[Transition of platform channel test interfaces to flutter_test package]: /docs/release/breaking-changes/"mock-platform-channels
 [Using HTML slots to render platform views in the web]: /docs/release/breaking-changes/platform-views-using-html-slots-web

-### Reverted changes
+### Reverted change in 2.2

-The following breaking changes have been reverted.
+The following breaking change was reverted in release 2.2:

 <b>[Network Policy on iOS and Android][]</b><br>
 :  Introduced in version: 2.0.0<br>